 Another thing that cannot be emphasized enough and which is not only common in societies where the time sense is different from ours but also throughout the Near and Far East, is that people simply do not say “No” or “No, I cannot come” or “No, I will not do it”.
 “No” is extremely impolite and will just not be said.
 It will not only not be said but in its place one is likely to get a “yes” as “yes” is polite!
 Years ago, talking to an oriental believer who constantly kept up a polite “Yes, yes”, I began to suspect something was wrong and so asked her point blank “Do you understand what I am saying?”
 She was so taken aback by this sudden attack that she inadvertently burst out with “No, madam!”
 One may not care for this kind of politeness but one has to be tolerant of it because it is other people’s way of doing things and their traditional courtesy.
 In Latin America—and other places—one may meet a fellow Bahá’í and say, “Will I see you at the Feast tonight?” or “Will you come to the gathering in my home on Friday?” or even invite him to a meal and fix the time and the answer will be an assurance that he will come even though he may already know he cannot or will not be there!
-This is aggravating but does no real damage except to one’s own feelings and convenience.
+This is aggravating but does no real damage except to ones own feelings and convenience.
 What does do damage is if, while lecturing and teaching the Faith, the hearers do

 not understand but will not admit it.
 The best way around this is to either have a little “review” of some of the points, to ask some of the friends to explain what was the point, in their own words, so as to be sure they did understand or to ask one of the native believers to tell you frankly—when you get him alone—if you were really speaking clearly enough so as to be understood.